lowRISC/opentitan/hw/ip/i2c/doc/theory_of_operation.md

 ### Functional Modes

-I2C IP is a controller-target combo that can function as either an I2C controller or an I2C target.
+I2C IP is a controller-target combo that can function as an I2C controller and/or an I2C target.
-Although it is conceivable that an I2C combo can optionally function as both a controller and a target at the same time, we do not support this feature at this time.
-These functional modes are enabled at runtime by setting the register fields [`CTRL.ENABLEHOST`](registers.md#ctrl) and [`CTRL.ENABLETARGET`](registers.md#ctrl).
+These functional modules are enabled at runtime by setting the register fields [`CTRL.ENABLEHOST`](registers.md#ctrl) and [`CTRL.ENABLETARGET`](registers.md#ctrl).
+If the controller/host module is to be used in a multi-controller environment, [`CTRL.MULTI_CONTROLLER_MONITOR_EN`](registers.md#ctrl) would also need to be set.
+Note the ordering requirements in the register description for multi-controller configurations.

+The SCL and SDA outputs from the block combine the SCL and SDA outputs from the controller and target modules.
+The modules operate as though they were independent devices on the same I2C bus, with any logic low value taking priority.

 ### Virtual Open Drain